Ashy prinia: Distribution and habitat

 This passerine bird is found in dry open grassland, open woodland, scrub and in home gardens in many cities.
 The northern limits of the species are along the Himalayan foothills extending into the upper Indus river system.
 The species is absent from the dry desert zone of the west of India and extends east into Burma.
 The Sri Lankan population is found mainly in the lowlands but going up into the hills to about 1600 m.

 Behaviour and ecology

 Like most warblers, the ashy prinia is insectivorous.
-The song is a repetitive tchup, tchup, tchup or zeet-zeet-zeet.
+Their song is a repetitive tchup, tchup, tchup or zeet-zeet-zeet.
 Another call is a nasal tee-tee-tee.
 It also makes a sound like "electric sparks" during its fluttery flight, which is thought to be produced by the wings, although one author suggests that it is made by the beak.